jgailbreath/Nueral-Nets-Applications/README.md

 # s21-team7-project
 # Members: Grayson Cordell, Jesse Gailbreath, Noah Norrod, Jacob Swindell
 #
-# Using augmentation methods on audio files to increase the size of
+# Using augmentation methods on audio files to increase the size of the dataset.
-# the dateset.